 There seems to some issues with the Bigcommerce hosting set up as they struggled in every test and were always near the bottom of the results table (you can see all of my results in the Fastest Ecommerce Platforms post).
 While the load times are really not great, the mobile performance is a cause for concern, especially with how mobile ecommerce is growing.

 Now I do know that ease of use is subjective to the person using the site so the following is just my opinion and should only be used as a guide.

-You also get a 30 minute welcome call from one of the the team to help you get started and also answer any questions you may have about the platform.
+Once you have completed the sign up process, you will be taken through to the admin dashboard and will be greeted by a short by concise set up guide, you also get a 30 minute welcome call from one of the the team to help you get started and also answer any questions you may have about the platform.

 Getting started with Bigcommerce is really quite easy, once you have signed up to the platform (for the free trail, you only need to an email address and to create a password), you will go straight into the main admin dashboard.